whosonfirst/whosonfirst-sources/sources/README.md

 ## District of North Vancouver Government

-_Open Data Portal for the District of North Vancouver_
+_Open Data Portal for the District of North Vancouver._

 * id `1108906765`
 * name `can-dnvgov`